Do I need special auto insurance coverage if I add features to or modify my car?

-“An auto insurance company generally does not provide any coverage for enhancements to an automobile.
-The exception is tires and rims – for which you will need to furnish receipts, and even then only a portion of their value will typically be reimbursed in a loss settlement,” says Christopher Paradiso, owner of Paradiso Insurance, who adds that vehicle value is typically based on the factory installed components of the vehicle.
+"An auto insurance company generally does not provide any coverage for enhancements to an automobile.
+The exception is tires and rims — for which you will need to furnish receipts, and even then only a portion of their value will typically be reimbursed in a loss settlement," said Christopher Paradiso, owner of Paradiso Insurance, who adds that vehicle value is typically based on the factory-installed components of the vehicle.

-Although a standard policy won’t reimburse the value of a customization if you need to file a loss claim, the good news is that two options may be available to you:
+Although a standard policy won't reimburse the value of a customization if you need to file a loss claim, the good news is you may have two options:

 - Supplemental Coverage: Many insurers offer endorsements that provide supplemental coverage for modifications and aftermarket components.
-For example, Esurance offers optional customized parts and equipment coverage that will pay up to $4,000 if those parts/equipment are damaged or need to be replaced.
+For example, Esurance offers optional customized parts and equipment coverage that will pay up to $4,000 if those parts or equipment are damaged or need to be replaced.
 Depending on the insurer, the premium for this extra coverage can equate to approximately 10% of the value of the modifications.

-- Classic/Collectible Car Insurance: If the insurer doesn’t offer this type of endorsement or the coverage limits are inadequate to protect your investment, you can seek coverage from a carrier that specializes in insuring collectible/classic automobiles (which includes modified cars)—including Hagerty, J.C.
-Taylor, Condon Skelly, Grundy, and American National.
-For more details on this topic, click here.
+- Classic/Collectible Car Insurance: If the insurer doesn't offer this type of endorsement or the coverage limits are inadequate to protect your investment, you can seek coverage from a carrier that specializes in insuring collectible/classic automobiles (which includes modified cars) — including Hagerty, J.C.
+Taylor, Condon Skelly, Grundy and American National.

 Determined to move ahead with a majorly tricked out ride or even a minor modification?
 Consider these suggestions first: